Skid Steer Loader (A23 / N207)

 Successfully completing your chosen route lets you upgrade to the Blue “Competent Operator” card and demonstrate full occupational competence as a skid-steer-loader operator.

-This Skid Steer Loader NVQ is completely evidence based.
-Instead of taking another test, you demonstrate how you operate the skid steer loader day to day by uploading photos and short videos of your pre-start checks, digging, loading, travelling and shut-down, along with site paperwork such as inspection sheets, RAMS and maintenance logs.
-A brief witness statement from a supervisor who has seen you working is also helpful.
-You can add everything to our secure online e-Portfolio whenever it suits you.
+This Skid Steer Loader NVQ is entirely evidence-based and focused on proving your real workplace competence.
+Instead of taking another test, you’ll demonstrate how you operate the skid steer loader day to day by submitting clear photos and short videos of your normal work — for example, pre-start checks, digging, loading, travelling and shutdown procedures.

 Below are some examples of the kinds of questions an assessor may ask during the professional-discussion part of this Level 2 NVQ: